shvets/text-interpolator/README.md

 puts result # We have var1: some value 1 and var2: some value 2.
 ```

 This library can be used for **interpolation inside file with string syntax**.
+In order to

-In order to achieve it library uses this ruby trick:
+achieve it this library uses one ruby trick:

 ```ruby
 env = {var1: 'some value 1', var2: 'some value 2'}